Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 ## Targeting elements in Calypso

-In few places in GT you need to target a DOM elements in Calypso.
-There are currently two ways to do this:
+One of the features of Guided Tours is the ability to target DOM elements in Calypso.
+Targeting can be achieved in two ways:

 - `data-tip-target` attribute on the target element
-- using any css selector
+- using any CSS selector

 To find the DOM node, `document.querySelector` is used.
 By default, the query used is `[data-tip-target="${target}"]`.
 However, if `target` starts with a dot or a space character, it will be treated like a standard selector and be passed directly to the function, thereby allowing you to target elements that do no set a `data-tip-target` attribute.

 ### [data-tip-target]

-You mark a target by adding `data-tip-target="some-name"` attribute to it with your value.
+Mark a target by adding `data-tip-target="some-name"` attribute to it with your value.
 Please be specific to avoid conflicts and use dash-case.

-In your tour, just put a value of your desired `[data-tip-target]` into the `target` prop.
+In your tour, just insert the value of your desired `[data-tip-target]` into the `target` prop.

 Example: you want to position a step of your tour to point to some input element.